13rac1/twemoji-color-font/README.md

 ## Install on Linux
 The font can be installed for a user or system-wide.
 Get the latest version from releases: https://github.com/eosrei/twemoji-color-font/releases

+Some distributions like Fedora and openSUSE already ship the font.
+Check https://pkgs.org/download/twemoji to see which do.

 *Note: This requires `Bitstream Vera` is installed and will change your systems default serif, sans-serif and monospace fonts.*